By Joan Eve Quinn

 If you believe your pet has ingested alcohol, please seek veterinary emergency help right away.
 Know where your nearest 24/7 veterinary emergency clinic is located and keep the phone number handy.
 You may also call the ASPCA Animal Poison Control Center Hotline at 1-888-426-4435.

 This St. Patrick’s Day, kissing the Blarney Stone may not be practical for everyone.
 But kissing your pet is!
-Guardian HEALS wishes you a safe and happy celebration and may the luck of the Irish rise up to meet you.
+HEALS wishes you a safe and happy celebration and may the luck of the Irish rise up to meet you.